-The Data Model Pane displays a Data Model used to help design the template, along with optional Extracted Data generally resulting from the execution of a Data Mapping Configuration.
-The information shown is the extracted information for the current record within the Record Set.
-It is also used as a navigation tool between records and all tables.
+The Data Model Pane displays a Data Model used to help design the template, along with (optional) extracted data.
+When executing a data mapping configuration or directly loading data (see "Loading data" on page 496), the resulting record set is loaded in the Data Model Pane.
+The information shown is the extracted information for the current record within the record set.

-Data is displayed as a tree view, with the root level being the Record table, levels below it being detail tables, and any level below being called Nested Tables.
+Data is displayed as a tree view, with the root level being the record table, levels below it being detail tables, and any level below being called "nested tables".